harding/old-docs-history-bitcoin.org/en/developer-guide.md

   to others.
 This can be good for the receiver's balance sheet but possibly bad for their reputation.

-* A first-in-last-out (FIFO) algorithm spends the oldest satoshis first, which can help ensure that the receiver's payments always [confirm][], although this has utility only in a few edge cases.
+* A first-in-first-out (FIFO) algorithm spends the oldest satoshis first, which can help ensure that the receiver's payments always [confirm][], although this has utility only in a few edge cases.